 Red blood cells

-Red Blood Cells are donut-shaped cells produced in the bone marrow that take up oxygen into the lungs, deliver it to all of your tissues.
+Red blood cells are donut-shaped cells produced in the bone marrow that take up oxygen into the lungs and deliver it to all of your tissues.
 They also take carbon dioxide back to your lungs to be exhaled.

 Each unit of Red Blood Cells, normally gets separated into several components and may be stored, refrigerated, for a maximum of 42 days.

 White blood cells acts as a primary defense line for the body against bacteria.
 While other types of white blood cells, can produce antibodies against protein antigens of foreign material.

 Platelets are tiny, irregularly shaped cell fragments made in the bone marrow.
 They're needed in your blood to start the clotting process of small injuries to blood vessels.
 Platelets are important in the control of bleeding and are generally used in patients with leukemia and other forms of cancer.

 Platelets are stored at room temperature and may be kept for a maximum of five days once collected.

 Plasma carries blood cells, nutrients, enzymes, hormones, and complex proteins through your body.
 Its proteins are also essential in helping your blood to clot.

 Plasma is usually kept in the frozen state for up to one year.